A path with many options

 Certified!

-Since 24 April 2024, the Polymer Path has been able to call itself LernOrt Nachhaltigkeit.
+Since 24th of April 2024, the Polymer Path is allowed to be called LernOrt Nachhaltigkeit.

 Cross-section of a vine infected with Esca